JetBrains/amper/docs/FAQ.md

 ### Can I write a custom task or use a plugin?

-Extensibility in the standalone Amper is not currently implemented, but we are exploring it.
+Extensibility is not currently implemented, but we are exploring it.
 Meanwhile, you can use the Gradle-based Amper to write tasks and use any available Gradle plugin.
 See the documentation on the [Gradle interop](Documentation.md#gradle-interop).